Regions of Morocco

-Regions are currently the highest administrative divisions in Morocco.
-Since 2015, Morocco officially administers 12 regions, including one (Dakhla-Oued Ed-Dahab) that lies completely within the disputed territory of Western Sahara and two (Laâyoune-Sakia El Hamra and Guelmim-Oued Noun) that lie partially within it.
-The regions are subdivided into a total of 75 second-level administrative divisions, which are prefectures and provinces.
+Regions are the highest administrative divisions of Morocco.
+Since the territorial reform of 2015, the country has been divided into 12 regions, including one (Dakhla-Oued Ed-Dahab) located entirely within the disputed territory of Western Sahara, and two (Laâyoune-Sakia El Hamra and Guelmim-Oued Noun) located partially within it.
+The regions are subdivided into 75 second-level administrative divisions, consisting of prefectures and provinces.

-A region is governed by a directly elected regional council.
-The president of the council is responsible for carrying out the council's decisions.
-Prior to the 2011 constitutional reforms, this was the responsibility of the Wali, the representative of the central government appointed by the King, who now plays a supporting role in the administration of the region.
+Each region is governed by a directly elected regional council.
+The president of the council is responsible for implementing its decisions.
+Prior to the 2011 constitutional reforms, this role was held by the wali, the representative of the central government appointed by the King.
+The wali now plays a coordinating and supervisory role in regional administration.

 Regions since 2015

-On 3 January 2010, the Moroccan government established the Consultative Commission for the Regionalization (CCR), which aimed to decentralize power to the regions, and confer greater autonomy to the regions coinciding with the Western Sahara.
-The commission published provisional names and numbers for the new regions, and their names were officially fixed in the Bulletin Officiel dated 5 March 2015.
-The new regional councils elected their presidents on 14 September 2015 and regional governors were appointed on 13 October 2015.
+On 3 January 2010, the Moroccan government established the Consultative Commission for Regionalization (CCR), with the aim of promoting decentralization and granting greater autonomy to the regions, particularly in relation to the issue of Western Sahara.
+The commission proposed provisional names and boundaries for the new regions.

+The names and number of the regions were officially established by decree in the Bulletin Officiel dated 5 March 2015.

+Following the reform, the newly created regional councils elected their presidents on 14 September 2015, and the regional governors (walis) were appointed on 13 October 2015.